andy-maier/python-garbagetracker/docs/background.rst

 This section shows some simple examples of circular references.

 Let's first look at a simple way to surface circular references.
-The approach is to create an object, make it unreachable, and check whether it appears in the garbage collector.
-If it was involved with circular references, it will appear in the garbage collector because the reference counting mechanism was not able to release it.
+The approach is to create an object, make it unreachable, and check whether a run of the garbage collector releases an object.
+If the object is involved in circular references, its reference count will not drop to zero when it becomes unreachable, but the garbage collector will be able to break up the circular references and release it.
+If the object is not involved in circular references, it will be released when it becomes it unreachable, and the garbage collector does not have anything to do with it (even when it was tracked).

 This is basically the approach Yagot uses, although in a more automated fashion.